centreon/centreon-documentation/en/installation/prerequisites.md

 | Centreon VMware | centreon_vmware | centreon  | not installed by default                           |
 | RRDtool         | rrdcached       | rrdcached | not enabled and not defined in Centreon by default |

-Description of groups and linked users:
+Description of groups and linked users for Centreon Open Source and IT Edition:

 | Group            | Users                                                   |
 |----------------- |---------------------------------------------------------|